knpuniversity/stripe/knpu/ep2-subscriptions/apply-coupon-checkout.md

 be the first - and only - allowed "redemption" of this code.
 When you refresh the Coupon page in Stripe, Redemptions are 1/1.

-Now, add another subscription to your cart and add this code a *second* time.
-Our system *does* allow us to attach this to the cart.
+Now, add another subscription to your cart.
+If you tried to use the code a *second* time, our system *would* allow this.
 And that makes sense: *all* we're doing now is looking up the code in Stripe to make sure it *exists*.

 But, if we tried to checkout, Stripe would be *pissed*: it would *not* allow us to use the code a second time.
 Stripe has our back.